 Direct link: https://www.vcc.ca/covid-19/faqs/employees/#q-5993142

-VCC is planning for physical distancing requirements to continue into the Fall 2020 term.
-Currently, we are not anticipating a full “return to normal” in Fall 2020, so please be prepared to continue with online and alternative delivery of programs, with on-campus instruction only when safe and essential.
+VCC is planning for physical distancing requirements to continue into the Winter 2021 term.
+Please be prepared to continue with online and alternative delivery of programs, with on-campus instruction only when safe and essential.
 Limited, on-campus program delivery will follow all Provincial Health Officer directives and recommended health and safety measures (i.e. physical distancing, gathering size, regulatory guidelines).